Command line tools for data cleaning and analysis

 , ag

 , etc.).
-The beauty of command link tools is you can chain them together, from the humble cut
+The beauty of command line tools is you can chain them together, from the humble cut

 , grep